 The museum is a unique cultural asset and lifelong learning resource for diverse communities in the San Francisco Bay Area.
 I personally love how they celebrate the spirit of discovery and the innovation of aviation pioneers that made the dream of flight a reality.
 Their Aviation Camp and After School Aviators programs are also perfect for children.

-The exciting news is that the Hiller Aviation Museum finally reopened to the public on October 17, 2020.
-The museum is open on Saturdays and Sundays ONLY from 10:00 AM to 5:00 PM.
+The exciting news is that the Hiller Aviation Museum has finally reopened to the public and it is open on Saturdays and Sundays ONLY from 10:00 AM to 5:00 PM.
 Although the museum remains temporarily closed during weekdays, they offer several virtual options for at-home activities!

 Photo courtesy of Hiller Aviation Museum

 Now, if you are interested in learning about how Silicon Valley looked before the tech industry was introduced, then I suggest you visit the San Mateo County History Museum in Redwood City, CA. The SMC History Museum is an innovative, regional history center located in the County Courthouse, which was built in 1910 and where exhibitions depict the rich history of the Peninsula.